 We act as a third-party payment solution provider that will help you offer flexible terms of trade disconnected from your customers, meaning we manage the risk while you maintain confidence and trust with your customers – with no impact towards your balance sheet.

-Click here to see Spenda in action and learn about our invoice payment infrastructure and the various payment options that benefit both buyer and seller.
+Chat to us and learn about our invoice payment infrastructure and the various payment options that benefit both buyer and seller.